Homemade Harissa Paste

 Harissa Recipe Variations

-As mentioned, recipes for harissa can and do vary from region to region, depending on the ingredients available to the area as well as personal tastes.
-This particular recipe is more common, though you can easily alter it to fit your palate.
+Recipes for harissa can and do vary from region to region, depending on the ingredients available to the area as well as personal tastes.
+This recipe is more common, though you can easily alter it to fit your palate.

 Consider using roasted peppers of any variety in lieu of tomato paste.
 Try fresh tomatoes as well, or sun dried tomatoes in oil.
 Here is one I made recently with a mix of dried and fresh roasted red peppers.
 It looks a bit different from the original photo, quite a bit more bright red, like my Harissa Sauce Recipe.

 Experiment with different herbs and spices, such as mint, basil, even spicy chili powders or curries.
 You can also add more oil.